KrisSterckx/cloudstack-docs/rtd/source/networking/nuage-plugin.rst

 The Nuage VSP Plugin
 ====================

 Introduction
 ------------

-The Nuage VSP plugin is the Nuage Networks SDN implementation in CloudStack, which integrates with Release 4.0 of the Nuage Networks Virtualized Services Platform.
+The Nuage VSP Plugin is the Nuage Networks SDN implementation in CloudStack, which integrates with Nuage Networks Virtualized Services Platform (VSP).
-The plugin can be used by CloudStack to leverage the scalability and rich features of Advanced SDN and to implement:
+The plugin can be used by CloudStack to leverage the scalability and rich features of advanced SDN being provided by the Nuage VSP SDN Platform and to implement:

 * Isolated Guest Networks
 * Virtual Private Clouds (VPC)